daniel-maxwell/YouTube-Clone/README.md

 ## Background
 YouTube is a video sharing platform that allows users to upload, view, rate, share, and comment on videos.

 The scope of YouTube is very large, such that even "trivial" features like rating and commenting on videos are actually quite complex at this scale (1B+ daily active users).
-For this reason, we will be focusing mostly on uploading and viewing videos.
+For this reason, we I'll be focusing mostly on uploading and viewing videos.

 ## Features
 - Users can sign in/out using their Google account.